plentymarkets/plugin-payment-invoice/README.md

 # Invoice plugin for plentymarkets 7.x

-This is the official invoice plugin developed by plentymarkets.
-Integrate the payment method Invoice in your plentymarkets 7 online store.
+This is the official **Invoice** plugin developed by plentymarkets.
+Integrate the payment method **Invoice** in your plentymarkets 7 online store.

 ## Requirements

 This is a plugin for [plentymarkets 7](https://www.plentymarkets.com).
-A layout plugin is required in order to integrate PayPal in your online store.
+A layout plugin is required in order to integrate this payment method in your online store.
 We recommend using the plentymarkets plugin [Callisto 4](https://github.com/plentymarkets/callisto-4).

 ## Installing